jichaojoyce/Dog-Breed-Classifier/Dog Breed Classifier Report.md

 The target was to to achieve a CNN with >1% accuracy.
 The network described above achieved 1.0766% without any fine-tuning of parameters and without any augmentation on the data.
 This limited accuracy may due to I only used 10 epochs and the limited layer.

+#### Implementation
 * Train a CNN using transfer learning
-Several pre-trained networks models such as VGG-16, VGG-19, and ResNet-50 are used as a fixed feature extractor for use with keras.
+Several pre-trained networks model VGG-16 is used as a fixed feature extractor for use with keras.
 The last convolutional output of the pre-trained models is fed as input to our model as the first layer for extra training.
 A global average pooling layer and a fully connected layer are added to the model structure.

 ![layer Pic](/doc/layers1.PNG)

 The test accuracy using VGG-16 is 39.71%.
+To increase the accuracy, other models are tested.

+#### Refinement
+VGG-19 and ResNet-50 pre-trained models are applied for tranfer learning.
 Similar approaches are applied to add the VGG-19 and ResNet-50 models as the first layer in below figures.
 The test accuracy using VGG-19 and ResNet-50 are 49.16% and 81.22% respectively.
 The transfer training does improve the accuracy and speed.
 Hence, the ResNet-50 model is applied for the next dog breed classification prediction.

 ![layer Pic](/doc/layers2.PNG)